gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Should a qualified plugin id of a namespace other than 'org.gradle', with no version constraint, yield a special error message? i.e. only 'org.gradle' plugins can omit version

 ## Story: User uses declarative plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes

+> This story doesn't strictly deal with the milestone goal, but is included in this milestone for historical reasons.
+> Moreover, it's a simpler story than adding support for non-declarative plugins and adding plugin resolution service support  in one step.

 This story covers adding a plugin “resolver” that uses the plugins.gradle.org service to resolve a plugin spec into an implementation.